 Frequently Asked Questions

-Answer The Company's 9M/2025 sales by product category, by sales channel, and by operation are as follows:
+Answer The Company's 2025 sales by product category, by sales channel, and by operation are as follows:

-Answer In 9M/2025, the cost of raw materials accounted for approximately 50.0% of the Company's total cost of goods sold (COGS).
+Answer In 2025, the cost of raw materials accounted for approximately 51.0% of the Company's total cost of goods sold (COGS).
 The Company’s main raw materials include butter oil/ Anhydrous Milk Fat, cheeses, palm oil, wheat flour, powdered milk, sugar, etc.

-In 9M/2025, average cost of raw materials increased by approximately 8% compared to the same period last year.
-The average cost of raw materials rose during the second half of 2024, then began to stabilize from early 2025 through Q3/2025, with a stable trend expected to continue through the end of 2025.
+In 2025, average cost of raw materials increased by approximately 6% compared to the same period last year.
+The average cost of raw materials rose during the second half of 2024, then began to stabilize from early 2025 through the end of 2025.

 Answer The Company purchases in foreign currencies approximately 50% of COGS.
 However, the Company meticulously manages exchange rates and hedges the foreign exchange rates by buying forward contracts.
 The Company also has a foreign currency deposit account (Foreign Currency Deposit or FCD), which will help reduce the impact of exchange rate fluctuations.